Rukenshia/terminal.scale/README.md

 > This project is not affiliated with terminal.shop.
 It's an entry for their API contest.

 Don't you miss the good old days of [Amazon Dash](https://en.wikipedia.org/wiki/Amazon_Dash)?
 What if we could bring it back, but like... better?
-This AI™✝︎ powered coffee _bag_ scale offers the perfect solution for lazy, single dosing, people who want someone else to tell them when to buy new coffee.
+This AI™✝︎ powered coffee _bag_ scale offers the perfect solution for lazy, single dosing, people who want someone else to tell them when to buy new coffee - or even let the scale do it for them.

-✝︎: the scale does not use AI in any way, shape, or form.
-Some code was vibed by it, but sadly all we really need is a load cell.
-It's a scale.
+While it can be used to weigh anything, the scale is connected to the [terminal.shop](https://terminal.shop) API to keep your life simple.
+Go and focus on the important things in life, like drinking coffee, and let the scale do the rest.

+✝︎: that's a lie.
+All you need is a load cell, seriously.
+But anything with AI in its name is better, right?

 ## Meet the scale

 > [!NOTE]
 > Why not `cron`?
 Good question.
-I don't know.
-You could use cron instead, but then I wouldn't have an entry for this contest.
-To be honest, I don't like subscriptions that much.
-I'd much rather order on demand - and this scale tells me when I do have that demand.
+Trust issues.
+Why trust terminal to send me coffee on a schedule when I can have trust issues with my own code?

 ## Features